 What Is the Black-Scholes Model?

-The Black-Scholes model, published by Fischer Black and Myron Scholes in 1973 (with significant contributions from Robert Merton), is the foundational framework for pricing European options.
-It earned Scholes and Merton the Nobel Prize in Economics in 1997.
+The Black-Scholes model is the foundational framework for pricing European options, published by Fischer Black and Myron Scholes in 1973 (with key contributions from Robert Merton).
+It gives a closed-form price from spot, strike, time, rate, and volatility — and earned Scholes and Merton the 1997 Nobel Prize in Economics.

 European Call Option